Visuals3D/vis3d/README.md

 ### OpenApi Support and auto generated Typescript Schemas

-This Micro service Api is documented via open-api specifications inside a .insomnia folder or a insomnia.yaml file will be used to generate a html documentation of the whole api via
+This microservice Api is documented via open-api specifications inside a .insomnia folder or a insomnia.yaml file will be used to generate a html documentation of the whole api via

 ```bash
 npm run docs